pvlasov/cv/docs/index.md

 #### Engineering & Architecture

-TODO

-Chief Architect Dev experience

-Journey Engineering

-Journeys - Agile SDLC, OpenShift
+My current role is a **Chief Architect of Developer Experience** with immediate focus on improving developer experience for Java developers on OpenShift.

-Established a capability to develop and deliver a connected, role-specific (raci), cross-referenced, hyper-local visualized and interactive developer experience "as code" in a form of journeys.
+As part of larger Developer Experience efforts we've established a capability to develop and deliver a connected[^1], role-specific[^2], cross-referenced[^3], hyper-local[^4] visualized[^5] and interactive[^6] developer experience "as code"[^7] in a form of journeys[^8].

-A framework for defining journeys in YAML and generating documenation site with visualizations.
+We've also documented OpenShift new solution journey using the above capability.

+[^1]: Journey activities are connected to each other with transitions and calls.
+Generated context visualizations previous and subsequent activities - "You are here", so to speak.

+[^2]: Activities are performed by roles.
+Support of simple activity to role reference as well as RACI matrix.

+[^3]: Bi-directional references between activities, tools, roles and deliverables.

+[^4]: Infinite nesting of activities allows to create highly focused activity documentation.

+[^5]: Generated state diagram visualizaitons with ability to manually edit generated visualizations and manually create visualizations from scratch.

+[^6]: Generated state diagrams have clickable activity shapes navigating to the clicked activity documentation.

+[^7]: Journeys are defined with YAML and Markdown stored in a source control system.
+Documentation is generated with a Maven build.

+[^8]: Journey is a directed graph of activities performed by roles using tools and consuming and producing deliverables.
+Journey is a subclass of activity and as such journeys can be infinitely nested.

+Our Developer Experience portfolio also includes the following items:

-Documentation as code - a practice for documenting artifacts stored in source repositories, e.g. Java libraries, with documentation sources stored in the same repository and documentation sites generated from those sources.
-Including site federation - a site for multiple components may....
+* Documentation as code - a practice for documenting artifacts stored in source repositories, e.g. Java libraries, with documentation sources stored in the same repository and documentation sites generated from those sources.
+The practice includes a capability of site federation - generation of a single site for multiple components from information retrieved from multiple source repositories.
+A prototype portal hosting documentation of 60+ components in 10+ domains was created by applying the practice.
+The practice allows to create self-contained projects with everything stored in a source repository including roadmap items, issue categories such as "Good first issue", persona definitions, and discussion forums.
+It allows to use a unified approach to community engagement - create a pull request.
+It is conducive to innovation as it allows to create an elaborated idea "as code" and then collaborate on it.

-Code generation - a practice for creating code generators using declarative YAML models and templates derived from refrence implementations.
+* Code generation - a practice for creating code generators using declarative YAML models and templates derived from reference implementations.

-Linux Developer Desktop - ability to run OpenShift clusters on a developer workstation.
-Tight local loop.

-Code generation, documentation as code
-Eclipse ecosystem - eclipse packages, eclipse plug-ins and update sites.
+* Eclipse ecosystem - eclipse packages, eclipse plug-ins and update sites.
 Ability to build Citi-specific Eclpse packages, install approved third-party plug-ins and to build Citi-specific plug-ins including DX journey documentation plug-ins to bring DX to developers' fingertips.

-Established a concept of the knowledge continuum - generic to specific.

-Inner source - accelerators/enables, body of knowledge, doc publishing, starter projects/sites.
-Self-contained - innovation.
-Link to inner source. good first issue. forums. linux developer desktop

-OpenShift New Solution journey - step-by-step instructions for creating a cloud application on OpenShift including onboarding of the application (cluster creation etc), developer, and application components.

-OpenSource Contribution DAG - journey definition

-Portal for Core Platform Services - 60+ components in 10+ domains.
-Jenkins pipeline.

-Doc automated publishing on push and tag creation

-Footnote test[^1]

-param-purum

-[^1]: zuzu-mumu.
+Some of the above capabilities are already available for consumption while others were prototyped and await productization.

+To prioritize our pipeline we use developer personas with goals and we align our efforts to persona goals.
+Developer personas and their goals are defined using a variety of techniques including analysis of survey results.

+As part of the Developer Experience efforts we've established a concept of the knowledge continuum similar to the [TOGAF Enterprise Continuum](https://pubs.opengroup.org/architecture/togaf9-doc/arch/chap35.html) with thir-party documentation being most generic, documentation for internal libraries and services being in the middle, and journey activity documentation being most to specific.

+I'm also participating in several company-wide efforts, e.g.

+* Defining a capability to run OpenShift clusters on developer workstations to provide a tight local development loop.
+* [InnerSource](https://en.wikipedia.org/wiki/Inner_source).
+As part of this effort I've created an intranet site hosting GCT InnerSource body of knowledge including Trusted Committer Get Started Guide.
+I've also created several starter projects for inner source components as well as documentation-as-code sites for existing components.

 #### Product owner of Citi Cloud Platform Integration Services domain.